-RHG will be improving the private dirt access, by applying a 6-inch layer of crushed rock/gravel and making it 20 feet wide.
+Access will be improved by applying a 6-inch layer of crushed rock/gravel at 20 ft

 Describe if this project will result in increased traffic hazards to motor vehicles, bicyclists, or pedestrians?

-This project will not result in traffic hazards as it is a private road off of a county-maintained road with daily traffic patterns that will be similar to that of an average household.
+This project will not result in traffic hazards as it is a private road off of a countymaintained road

 Are greenhouses or other accessory structures proposed?
 If yes, what are the dimensions of the structures and materials/colors they will be constructed out of?

-A 50' \times 100' processing building made of metal, a 30' \times 100' greenhouse for immature plants, and a 20' \times 20' storage structure for fertilizer and pesticide storage.
+Thirty-two 90' \times 125' greenhouses, two 90' \times 125' immature plant greenhouses, four 50' \times 100' processing facilities, two 200 s.f. storage shed